Ducati Scrambler (2015): History

-In 2019 Ducati revised the instrument gauge for the 803 Scrambler range adding a fuel meter as well as gear select.
-A hydronic clutch was also introduced.
+In 2019, Ducati revised the instrument gauge for the 803 Scrambler range, adding a fuel meter as well as gear select.
+A hydraulic clutch was also introduced.

-2020 saw the introduction of the Scrambler 800 Night Shift with flat handlebar, under seat side panels similar to the flat track model of past as well as spoke wheels.
+2020 saw the introduction of the Scrambler 800 Night Shift with flat handlebar, under seat side panels similar to the flat track model of the past as well as spoke wheels.

-2021 Ducati introduced the Scrambler Desert Sled Fast House limited edition with Fast House livery.
+In 2021, Ducati introduced the Scrambler Desert Sled Fast House limited edition with Fast House livery.

-2022 Ducati 天 reintroducing thé Scrambler Tracker Café encore.
+In 2024, to celebrate the 10th anniversary of the entire Scrambler range since the original Scrambler was released back in 2014, Ducati collaborated with Italian motorcycle acccesory brand Rizoma to create the Scrambler 10° Anniversario Rizoma Edition.
+Limited to 500 machines, this particular model features a special black, white and rose gold (or "Metal Rose") livery designed by Rizoma in collaboration with Ducati Centro Stile, bar-end mirrors in place of standard mirrors, and Rizoma Urban Protocol footrests.
+It is also bundled with a unique limited edition Arai helmet that is painted in the same colors as the motorcycle.